GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 A boolean that indicates whether the update is recommended, such as for a security update.
 If `true`, users are encouraged to update as soon as possible.

-### `managedUpdates`

-Used to indicate that your deployer supports managed updates.
-If you omit this section, users must manually update their installations.

-#### `kalmSupported`

-If you want to support managed updates for your app, set this to `true`.

 ### Image declaration and parameterization